worldflora/wfo-docs/docs/manual/index.md

 title: Tech Manual
 ---

-This is the documentation for systems admins and developers of the World Flora Online.
+This is the starting point for documentation aimed at systems admins and developers of the World Flora Online.

 ## Contents